All Episodes

 What would you do?

-And then, worry about my own survival second.
+And then worry about my own survival second.

-You know, they want to win the public opinion battle first.
+They want to win the public opinion battle first.

 And by that I mean the so-called freemen have taken actions that I think have already pretty much condemned them in the eyes of the public and precluded support even from militia groups around the country.

-I think everybody stood back from this one, took a fair look at what was going on and said, hey, this is not Waco, this is not Ruby Ridge.
+I think everybody stood back from this one, took a fair look at what was going on and said, hey, this is not Waco.

 And I think it had an effect.